 The following information was copied from the Maricopa.edu website.

-MCCCD Official Course Description for CSC100."Concepts of problem solving, structured programming in C++, fundamental algorithms and techniques, and computer science concepts.
+MCCCD Official Course Description for CSC100AA."Concepts of problem solving, structured programming in C++, fundamental algorithms and techniques, and computer science concepts.
 Social and ethical responsibilities.
 Prerequisites: MAT120, or MAT121, or MAT122."

-MCCCD Official Course Competencies for CSC100.1.
+MCCCD Official Course Competencies for CSC100AA.1.
 Describe computer hardware and an operating system.
 2. Use a compiler and associated utility programs to create and run programs in C++.
 3. Develop and implement algorithms using top-down design with stepwise refinement.
 4. Develop and implement well-structured programs.
 5. Develop and implement C++ programs using control structures, functions, various data types, arrays, and structures.
-6. Develop C++ programs using classes.
-7. Develop and implement C++ programs using dynamic memory allocation and linked lists.
-8. Present arguments for and against an ethical issue related to computing.
+6. Explain C++ classes and their use.
+7. Present arguments for and against an ethical issue related to computing.

 Class begins promptly at its scheduled start time.